bajo1207/piggymetrics/README.md

 ### PiggyPay
 This is our new Microservice.
 It offers the user PayPal Integration.
 Users can register and login to their account and see their PayPal transaction history.
 TODO

+#### Notes
+Our Microservice will communicate with the Statistics SService and the Account Service to integrate Paypal support.

 ## Security